 To properly perform this stretch, use the following tips:

 - For a deeper stretch, maintain your position of posterior pelvic tilt and lean forward slightly while contracting your abdominal muscles.
+Look at picture 2.

 - Repeat the same stretch with the other foot in front, making sure to focus on the posture.
 To avoid having to count or time, hold each side for about 10 deep breaths.

 The goal of the second stretch shown here is to specifically target the rectus femoris.
 This, along with the iliopsoas, makes up the hip flexors.
 In general, this muscle is tighter than the iliopsoas in those with anterior pelvic tilt.